-Example: Exotic Orchard has the ability "{T}: Add one mana of any color that a land an opponent controls could produce."
+Example: Exotic Orchard has the ability "{T}: Add one mana of any color that a land an appropriate controls acculd produce."
+If your permanent controls a called a setting time Exotic. - Example: Exotic Orchard has the ability "{T}: Add one mana of any color that a land an opponent controls could produce."
 If your opponent controls no lands, activating Exotic Orchard's mana ability will produce no mana.
 The same is true if you and your opponent each control no lands other than Exotic Orchards.
-However, if you control a Forest and an Exotic Orchard, and your opponent controls an Exotic Orchard, then each Exotic Orchard could produce {G}.
+However, if you control a Forest and an Exotic Orchard, and your opponent controls an Exotic Orchard, then each Exotic Orchard could produce {G}. - 106.8.

-- 106.8.
 If an effect would add mana represented by a hybrid mana symbol to a player's mana pool, that player chooses one half of that symbol.
 If a colored half is chosen, one mana of that color is added to that player's mana pool.
 If a colorless half is chosen, an amount of colorless mana represented by that half's number is added to that player's mana pool. - 106.9.
 If an effect would add mana represented by a Phyrexian mana symbol to a player's mana pool, one mana of the color of that symbol is added to that player's mana pool. - 106.10.
 If an effect would add mana represented by a generic mana symbol to a player's mana pool, that much colorless mana is added to that player's mana pool. - 106.11.
+If an effect would add mana represented by one or more snow mana symbols to a player's mana pool, that much colorless mana is added to that player's mana pool. - 106.12.
 To "tap [a permanent] for mana" is to activate a mana ability of that permanent that includes the {T} symbol in its activation cost.
-See rule 605, "Mana Abilities." - 106.11a An ability that triggers whenever a permanent "is tapped for mana" or is tapped for mana of a specified type triggers whenever such a mana ability resolves and produces mana or the specified type of mana. - 106.11b A replacement effect that applies if a permanent "is tapped for mana" or tapped for mana of a specific type and/or amount modifies the mana production event while such an ability is resolving and producing mana or the specified type and/or amount of mana. - 106.12.
+See rule 605, "Mana Abilities." - 106.12a An ability that triggers whenever a permanent "is tapped for mana" or is tapped for mana of a specified type triggers whenever such a mana ability resolves and produces mana or the specified type of mana. - 106.12b A replacement effect that applies if a permanent "is tapped for mana" or tapped for mana of a specific type and/or amount modifies the mana production event while such an ability is resolving and producing mana or the specified type and/or amount of mana. - 106.13.
 One card (Drain Power) causes one player to lose unspent mana and another to add "the mana lost this way."
 (Note that these may be the same player.)
 This empties the former player's mana pool and causes the mana emptied this way to be put into the latter player's mana pool.
 Which permanents, spells, and/or abilities produced that mana are unchanged, as are any restrictions or additional effects associated with any of that mana.